CarolANikolic/shorts-summary/README.md

 ~~~

 ## Useful resources
 - [Hugging Face](https://huggingface.co): This platform offers AI models to use in your projects.
-You can search by AI specialization areas such as: Multimodal, Computer Vision, Natural Language Procedding (Shorts Summary is part of this area), Audio, Tabular and Reinforcement Learning.
+You can search by AI specialization areas such as Multimodal, Computer Vision, Natural Language Processing (Shorts Summary is part of this area), Audio, Tabular, and Reinforcement Learning.

 ### Made with :heart: by [Caroline Almeida Nikolic](https://www.linkedin.com/in/carolinealmeidanikolic/)